FLPHG Technical Information

 Flight and Engine Instrumentation and Accessories

 Tiny Tach - A tachometer is very useful, especially before take off, when you can't decide whether or not the engine is delivering full power.
-A very popular model in the flphg community is the Tiny Tach: http://www.tinytach.com/tinytach/index.php Note that the "original" only updates every 2 seconds, while the new "commercial" model is every 1/2 second.
-If the commercial model had been available when I bought mine I would have gotten it instead.
-The standard 6 foot cable is a bit short, be sure to add a couple of extra feet when you order.
+A very popular model in the flphg community is the Tiny Tach: https://www.tinytach.com/tinytach The standard 6 foot cable is a bit short, be sure to add a couple of extra feet when you order.

 Comments or Questions?
 Write to Wind-Drifter